 “Coffee table books are usually printed on art paper or fancy paper.
 The layout and design of coffee table books are extremely important,” she says in an e-mail.

 The George Town-based Areca Books produces “illustrated nonfiction books” that have the look and feel of coffee table books.
-These include A Nyonya Inheritance (2012), Black And White: The Singapore House (2006), and Festivals Of Malaysia (2015).
+These include Portraits Of Penang: Little India (2011), Rumah: An Ode To The Malay House (2014), and Heritage Trees Of Penang (2015).

 One of their bestselling titles is Penang: Through Gilded Doors (2006), a richly illustrated introduction to the heritage of Penang aimed at the Western visitor to the storied island.